 I love reading about my Dad’s insights into life in general, as well as reading about his own life’s events, because I learn about him in the process.
 I learn about how he thinks and how his generation perceives things…as well as how different the world was for his generation than it is for my own.
 How our world has changed so radically in such a short span of time, which is both fascinating and astonishing to me.
 Hearing things explained through my Dad’s voice, for some reason, makes it more real for me in a way that reading about it elsewhere just doesn’t.

-Below on left is Dad with his new baby boy & on right he’s in New Orleans on one of our best vacations ever
+Below is Dad with his new baby boy & (right top) in New Orleans on one of our best family vacations ever…

-Until Quite Recently It’s Possible, In Fact Very Likely, That Dad
+It’s Possible, In Fact its Very Likely that Until Quite Recently My Dad

-Didn’t Know How Much I Both Admired and Valued His Work
+Didn’t Know How Much I Both Admired & Valued His Work

 Back when my Dad first began writing, I often felt bad when he would excitedly share new content with me, because I didn’t usually have the time to read and really appreciate much of what he wrote.
 He was prolific to be sure, and I was a young busy Mom who was just trying to meet the demands of creating a welcoming home environment and a well grounded foundation for my young growing family.
 These demands seemed daunting to me at the time.
 I’d read my Dad’s essays quickly, in only a semi-focused frame of mind…or with longer pieces, I’d just skim them and then put them aside for a later time which seldom arrived.